Bloopers©, Goofs, Mistakes

 The Haunted Candy Factory (Cass Elliot)

-Cass Elliott says she's thinking of changing the name of the factory to Sugar Plum, even though this is the name already on the sign on the front of the building.
+Cass says she's thinking of changing the name of the factory to Sugar Plum, even though this is the name already on the sign on the front of the building.

 The Green Globs warn the kids to leave the factory, but they stop Shaggy when he tries to exit.